pablosalvador10/pablosalvador10/README.md

 ### 👨‍💻 **About Me:**
-As Microsoft’s full-stack AI architect im the Global Black Belt Team, I fuse deep math with hardcore sofware engineering to launch agentic GenAI solutions that Fortune 500 teams actually use.
+As a full-stack AI architect in Microsoft’s Global Black Belt AI team, I fuse deep math with hardcore software engineering to launch agentic GenAI solutions that Fortune 500 teams actually use.
 I turn white-paper theory into revenue-scale AI.
-My day-to-day I’m elbows-deep in Generative AI, multi-agent orchestration, and LLMOps—writing the code, shaping the roadmap, and coaching the next wave of builders.
+Day to day, I’m elbows-deep in Generative AI, multi-agent orchestration, and LLMOps—writing code, shaping the roadmap, and coaching the next wave of builders.

 <details>
   <summary><h4>🔍 What I’m currently working on</h4></summary>